Managing an EAM/CMMS Implementation

 C. Scott MacMillan and Lance Morris, Cohesive Information Solutions Inc.

-Now that the best EAM / CMMS application for your business has been selected, the deployment phase begins.
+Now that the best EAM/CMMS application for your business has been selected, the deployment phase begins.
 But an EAM system is not a plug-and-play application.
 Will you miss out on some real operational savings?
 Will the data be clean enough to provide value in a production environment?
 Will processes be tailored to match the new system, or will they be optimized to improve business?
 Is the vendor knowledgeable about your specific industry or regulatory requirements?
+EAM/CMMS implementation is very different from implementing a business solution.
+A successful implementation depends on a precise, cohesive flow of multiple discrete activities such as configuration, training, and integration.
+This article discusses best practice methodologies that will help get the most out of an EAM/CMMS implementation.

 Ideally, the team who selected the CMMS will take the leading role in its implementation.
 This team includes skilled representatives from each department that will be affected by the new system.
 They gained invaluable knowledge during the process of evaluating the current state of the business, identifying needs, assessing alternatives, and selecting the preferred solution.
 To hit the ground running, this is not the time to pull these experts onto other priorities.